yasushisakai/bikebump-web/README.md

 ## bikebump-web
 ---
-the previous web app is living in the ```fall-semester``` branch. we will be migrating the code to compatible using redux
+the previous web app is living in the ```fall-semester``` branch. we will be migrating the code make it to compatible using redux

 - install node & npm